DjangoGirls/organizer-manual/website/basic_info.md

 Don't forget to save your modifications by clicking on the `Save` button in the right menu.

 Once your event is done, you won't be able to edit any of those fields.
 If you need to do that, please send us an [email](mailto:hello@djangogirls.com).

+## Add or remove organizer from your team

+### To add more organizers

+In your admin interface:

+* Click on `Organizers` in the left menu or [go here](https://djangogirls.org/admin/core/event/add_organizers/).
+* Select your event in the drop down list.
+* Add the full name of the new organizer.
+* Add the email their email address.
+* Click on the `Add organizer` button.

+Redo those steps for every organizer you want to add.

+### To remove organizers

+In your admin interface:

+* Click on `Organizers` and `Remove organizers` in the left menu or [go here](https://djangogirls.org/admin/core/event/manage_organizers/).
+* Click on the event you want to edit.
+* Click on `Remove` next to the person you want to remove.
+* Confirm you want to remove the person.

+Redo those steps for every organizer you want to remove.